TEAC 2008 Connecting Schools and Communities

 Coordinator Terrence Wright Opens in new window

-Description The unit is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
-This unit is a service learning unit that focuses on the link between the school and the community.
+Description The subject is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
+This subject is a service learning subject that focuses on the link between the school and the community.
 It incorporates a 5 day placement in a local school to enable students to develop their understanding of the value of community involvement for a school.
 Students will negotiate a project in the school that links the school with their community.
 They will build a research base in the areas of community engagement and service learning with an emphasis on the benefits to both student, the community, the school, the teachers and the school children.
 They will learn how to plan, negotiate, implement and use reflective practices to evaluate their project.

 Discipline Teacher Education: Primary